LEDIG STILLING VED UNIVERSITETET I BERGEN

 Qualifications and personal qualities:

-- Applicants must hold a PhD in comparative politics or political science.
+- Applicants must hold a PhD in comparative politics, political science or geopolitics.

 - The evaluation of the applicant’s publications will focus on research published within the last five years.
 The applicant’s record of and plan for future research projects will also be emphasized.